BD (company): History

+In April 2017, Becton, Dickinson and Company announced it would acquire C. R. Bard.
+The transaction was completed later that year, and the company became a wholly-owned subsidiary of BD, rebranded as Bard.

+In 2024, BD announced it would acquire Edwards Lifesciences' critical care unit for $4.2 billion.

 Finances

 For the fiscal year 2017, Becton Dickinson reported earnings of US$1.030 billion, with an annual revenue of US$12.093 billion, an increase of 10.5% over the previous fiscal cycle.
 Becton Dickinson's shares traded at over US$192 per share, and its market capitalization was valued at over US$63 billion in November 2018.

 Business segments

 Currently there are three business segments.

 BD Medical

 In certain places, BD Medical also offers consulting and analytics related services.
 BD Medical's Consulting services are primarily targeted at hospitals, healthcare systems and networks of healthcare providers.

 BD Life Sciences

 Business units include Biosciences and Integrated Diagnostic Solutions.

 Offerings include preanalytical solutions for sample management; immunology research, including flow cytometry and multiomics tools; microbiology and molecular diagnostics; lab automation and informatics; and differentiated reagents and assays.

 BD Interventional

-BD Interventional specialties solutions promote positive clinical outcomes using minimally invasive and percutaneous techniques.